 Poor glazing damages kiln shelves and costs money.
 I may need to disassemble the stack to clean the shelves.
 I may need to replace the shelves, and these shelves cost $315 each.

 You are a beginner unless otherwise designated.
 Beginners may not glaze without close supervision.
 If you wish to glaze independently consult your instructor and ask him/her to add you to the list.
+You will probably remain in the beginner group for a year (6 terms).

 There is a list of independent glazers posted on a clipboard in the glaze room.
 They may glaze independently.
 If you run glaze onto the shelves or do “crazy glazing,” you will be moved back to the beginner category.